 Calls to 101 cost 15p per call, irrespective of how long that call may last.
 This applies to landlines and mobile phones.
 People with hearing or speech impairments are able to use the non emergency textphone number 18001 101.

 The 101 number should be used for all non emergencies such as: reporting a crime, contacting local officers, getting crime prevention advice, making an appointment with a police officer or making us aware of policing issues in your area.
 It does not replace 999, which should be used in an emergency, such as when a crime is in progress, when there is danger to life or when violence is being used or threatened.

 Police Cover for Whiteparish

-The following are extracts from bulletins that PC Clissold and previous Community Beat Officers have sent us.
-Some are a bit old, but they may still contain good advice on safeguarding persons, vehicles, and property that is just as valid now as it was then.
+The following are extracts from bulletins that Community Beat Officers have sent us.
+Some were compiled a few years ago, but we think it's a pretty safe bet that most of the advice they contain on safeguarding persons, vehicles, and property is just as valid now as when the bulletins were first released.

 Lock up — safe and sound